 As part of its business strategy, Acorns has partnered with some important brands in order to help its users manage their finances.
 Its partnership with PayPal has helped the company increase its users while consolidating itself as a major player in the new FinTech environment.

 Cryptocurrencies are here to stay, and Coinbase knows this.
-It is one of the fastest-growing currency wallet platforms, allowing its users to manage and perform transactions of some of the most popular digital currencies like Bitcoin and Ethereum.
+It is one of the fastest-growing currency wallet platforms, allowing its users to manage transactions and perform payment processing of some of the most popular digital currencies like Bitcoin and Ethereum.